Hire an Employment Lawyer

 Why You Need an Employment Lawyer

-Employment-related matters such as workplace discrimination/harassment, wages and benefits, workplace health and safety, wrongful termination, and family and medical leave issues often lead to employment disputes between an employer and employee.
-For instance, when an employee files a complaint of discrimination, harassment, or some other violation, an employer is often faced with being the subject of a litigation claim.
+These issues often lead to employment disputes between an employer and an employee.
+For instance, when an employee files a complaint of discrimination, harassment, or some other violation, an employer may become the subject of a litigation claim.
+Employment lawyers can also help employers with union problems or labor disputes.

-Similarly, when an employer is faced with reducing the workforce, modifying employee contracts, or addressing employee misbehavior, an employee is often put on the defensive and forced to defend his or her employee rights.
+Similarly, when an employer is faced with reducing the workforce, modifying employee contracts, or addressing employee misbehavior, an employee is often put on the defensive and forced to defend their employee rights.

-An employment lawyer can not only review the merits of a complaint and advise you on the next logical course of action, including whether to negotiate a settlement or litigate in court -- he or she can help protect you against further employment dispute claims.
+An employment lawyer can review the merits of a complaint and advise you on the next course of action, including whether to negotiate a settlement or litigate in court.
+Your employment attorney can also help protect you against further employment dispute claims.

-While not every employment matter warrants the advice of an employment lawyer, there are some employment issues that are particularly challenging that may require some legal expertise, especially those which affect lost wages, mental state and job security.
+While not every employment matter requires the help of an employment lawyer, there are some employment issues that are particularly challenging.
+Complex employment claims may require legal expertise, especially those which affect lost wages, mental health, retirement benefits, and job security.

-Moreover, because employment laws are constantly changing, an experienced employment attorney can advise you on any new changes in the law that might significantly affect your case.
+An employment lawyer can advise employers on how to proceed with an employee termination, review employee handbooks, and review company policy.
+An employment attorney can also help with OSHA regulations and employee training.
+Employment laws are constantly changing and an experienced employment attorney can advise you on any new changes in the law that might significantly affect your case.

 What to Look For in an Employment Lawyer